PNNL-Comp-Mass-Spec/MetabolomicsCCS/README.md

 * run server

 I use [Atom](https://atom.io/) as my text editor with [eslint](https://atom.io/packages/eslint) and [eslint-config-google](https://devhub.io/repos/google-eslint-config-google).
-Please conform to the eslint style guide to keep code consistant and easy to read.
+Please conform to the eslint style guide to keep code consistent and easy to read.

-Check [DevReadme](DevReadme.md) for nuances about the code that might not be evedent from the comments.
+Check [DevReadme](DevReadme.md) for nuances about the code that might not be evident from the comments.

-## Hosting your own webserver
+## Hosting your own web server
 After starting the [Mongoose web server](https://www.cesanta.com/) open a modern browser and go to localhost:8080